anuraag-5/Juswap-crypto-payment-gateway/README.md

 ## Juswap (Read carefully)

 This is the project which does not use `JUPITER_API_KEY` as i cannot afford 300 USDC a month 🙏 , as a result due to rate limiting factors the swap api may fail from JUPITER side.
-Although for your first look i have deployed the project at [Juswap](https://juswap.vercel.app).
+Although for your first look and testing i have deployed the project at [Juswap](https://juswap.vercel.app).
 But i recommend for fully testing Read below.

 ## Juswap-2 (API-Key Enabled)